SAP-archive/teched2021-developer-keynote/drafts/CLI_power/blogposts/2-parsing-btp-json-output.md

 Recently, on my Autodidactics blog, I wrote about this very challenge of parsing text output that was brittle in the post [Embracing jq and JSON](https://qmacro.org/autodidactics/2021/10/29/embracing-jq-and-json/) (see [Where I write my posts](#where-i-write-my-posts) for more info).
 The subject at hand was the same - the ouptut of `btp get account/global-account --show-hierarchy`, although what I was trying to extract was slightly different.
 Most importantly though, it demonstrated that correctly and reliably extracting a value with spaces (the resource display name 'this and that') was not straightforward.

+> Some of you may think, and I'd agree, that one way that this would normally be tackled is to use tabs as field separators; this would address the situation and

 What it also demonstrated was that taking the JSON output approach was preferable.
 Initially, as I described in that post, the prospect was a little daunting, as the structure represented in JSON consisted of nested arrays of objects.
 But a little digging into the [jq manual](https://stedolan.github.io/jq/manual/) showed me functions that would help out.

 So what I want to do here is find a drop-in replacement for these two lines that we looked at in detail in [part 1](https://blogs.sap.com/2021/11/24/getting-btp-resource-guids-with-the-btp-cli-part-1/):